Inalegwu/new-comic-release/README.md

 # New Comic Release
+### Scraper

-Detect when there is a new DC Comic Release and Writes it to a Turso database which will be used to inform me of new releases
+This repo contains all code that is used to discover new releases from scraping destintions to write to a supabase project database which will be used by the client application to notify of new releases.